k-candidate/tf-module-dynamodb/README.md

 ![Flow chart of how this works](/docs/assets/images/db.jpg)

-- This has been made using localstack.
+- This has been made locally using localstack.
 - To deploy, you can use a file `main.tf` with the following content:
 ```
 module "tf-module-dynamodb" {